Mufumi/Udacity-Machine-Learning-Engineer-Nanodegree-Capstone-Project/README.md

 ## AutoML

-Using AutoML, the model of choice was the XGBoost classifier which is an optimized distributed gradient boosting library designed to be highly efficient, flexible and portable.
-For data transformation, AutoML used the SKLearn Sparse Normalizer
+Using AutoML, the model of choice was the Voting Ensemble classifier which is a machine learning model that trains on an ensemble of numerous models and predicts an output (class) based on their highest probability of chosen class as the output.

-## Pipeline comparison
+## Model comparison

-Training the model using a script and tuning the hyperparameters using HyperDrive, resulted in an accuracy of 0.9180 after 1 minutes 44 seconds
+Training the model using a script and tuning the hyperparameters using HyperDrive, resulted in an accuracy of 0.85 after 35 minutes 11 seconds
-The Auto ML model produced an accuracy of 0.91563 within 29 seconds.
+The Auto ML model produced an accuracy of 0.845 within 29 seconds.
 The HyperDirve parameter optimizer performed with a higher accuracy but required more time and demanded a lot more iterations for tuning the hyperparameters.

 ## Screen-cast

 [![Deploying a model using Azure Studio](deploy_model_using_python_sdk.png)](https://youtu.be/UqRCffzliro)

 ## Future work
-For the training model, the selcted model was a Logistic Regression model which performed well considering its accuracy.
+*For the training model, the selected model was a Logistic Regression model which performed well considering its accuracy.
 Alternative classification algorithms can also be considered especially those that require less time to process.
+The _max iter_ metric was only between 1 and 1000 and a more randomization of this hyperparameter would produce a more robust experiment.

-Unfortunately Spotify API has max request for 100 tracks meaning the preliminary dataset has 200 entries which is not enough data for a machine learning model with high predictive confidence.
+*Unfortunately Spotify API has max request for 100 tracks meaning the preliminary dataset has 200 entries which is not enough data for a machine learning model with high predictive confidence.

 ## Proof of service clean up
 Delete method was used in code but will only occur once the script run is completed